MicrosoftDocs/WSL/WSL/file-permissions.md

 You can configure your file permissions inside of your Windows drives using the mount options in wsl.conf.
 The mount options allow you to set `umask`, `dmask` and `fmask` permissions masks.
 The `umask` is applied to all files, the `dmask` is applied just to directories and the `fmask` is applied just to files.
 These permission masks are then put through a logical OR operation when being applied to files, e.g: If you have a `umask` value of `023` and an `fmask` value of `022` then the resulting permissions mask for files will be `023`.

-Please see the [Configure launch settings with wslconf](./wsl-config.md#configure-launch-settings-with-wslconf) article for instructions on how to do this.
+Please see the [Configure per distro launch settings with wslconf](./wsl-config.md#configure-per-distro-launch-settings-with-wslconf) article for instructions on how to do this.